kevinsentjens/role-right-bundle/README.md

 * Provide controllers and views

 ## Updates
+* March 22th 2021
+    * Changed `composer.json`.
+This package can now be used in any Symfony 5.* package (might be changed on a later date).
 * Februari 6th 2021
     * Added method `getCurrentUser()` so you don't have to use the `security->getUser()` anymore.
 * Februari 5th 2021